University of Minnesota Talented Youth Mathematics Program: High school component

 Students receive high school credit for these courses.
 To pass each semester, a grade of at least 70% in the class must be achieved, and a grade of 70%-75% results in probation and potential ejection from the course.

+One year of this component costs approximately $1,250, including the cost of textbooks.

 Calculus component

 The UMTYMP calculus component lasts three years and covers honors-level college calculus.
 The classes are taught by university faculty members.